 On Friday 8 February, during Art Rotterdam, the artists will be present at the location from 17.00 until 18.00 hours.
 You are very welcome to join them in making a toast at the launch of the work.

-With ThE rIGHT TO RighT / WrOnG the artists argue for a fundamental right to right, according to them a first step towards a true and common form of emancipation.
+About the artwork With ThE rIGHT TO RighT / WrOnG the artists argue for a fundamental right to right, according to them a first step towards a true and common form of emancipation.
 This is a form of emancipation that transcends the multitude of abstract treaties, declarations, protocols and constitutions, usually drawn up by national states and subsequently imposed on their citizens.

 In 2013, the artwork was part of the solo exhibition Asymmetry in TENT Rotterdam that was compiled by Adam Budak.
 BKOR then investigated the possibility of giving neon work a place in the city.
 That is finally going to happen.
 AVL Mundo in the M4H area has offered to make its huge silo available as a carrier.
-ThE rIGHT TO RighT / WrOnG is the first work of Libia Castro & Ólafur Ólafsson in the public space of Rotterdam.
+ThE rIGHT TO RighT / WrOnG is the first work by Libia Castro & Ólafur Ólafsson in the public space of Rotterdam.
 According to BKOR, both the artwork and the artists belong in the Rotterdam city collection.

-AVL Mundo was founded by artist Joep van Lieshout.
+About AVL Mundo AVL Mundo was founded by artist Joep van Lieshout.
 During Art Rotterdam from 7 to 10 February, both the workshop of Atelier Van Lieshout and the exhibition rooms of AVL Mundo are open to the public, daily from 12.00 to 18.00 hours.

 The group exhibition is in the studio and exhibition space of Atelier Van Lieshout Big and Plenty on view.
 This program is free to visit.
 Look here for more information and all participating artists.
 The Art Rotterdam shuttle bus stops every 20 minutes at this location.
 This service is free upon presentation of an admission ticket to one of the art fairs during Art Rotterdam.

-This project is an initiative of BKOR and Atelier Van Lieshout.
+Colophon This project is an initiative of BKOR and Atelier Van Lieshout.
 The light work is performed by Neontime.
 BKOR is a program from CBK Rotterdam.